harshavardhan930/cloud-based-student-attendance-system/README.md

 4. Raspberry Pi subscribes and receives the UID
 5. Attendance is stored in the local database
 6. Data is sent to Google Sheets using HTTP
-7. OLED display and LEDs provide user feedback
+7. OLED display and LEDs provide visual feedback

 ---